How to Transfer CenturyLink Email to Gmail? Free and Fast

 Problems With Manual Migration Methods

 You only get to transfer data between two accounts at a time.
-If you possess multiple accounts (which CenturyLink allows for its subscribers), you have to repeat the entire process.
+Users with multiple accounts (which CenturyLink allows for its subscribers), have to repeat the entire process for each account individually.

-If you forward emails, the metadata present in the emails is altered permanently.
-If that’s something important for you, dont use forwarding as your email transfer route.
+Moreover, if you decide to forward emails, the metadata present in the emails is altered permanently.
+If that’s something important for you, don’t use forwarding as your email transfer route.

-The email client method has a major issue that it is difficult to track what data has been moved and what remains.
+In case you think the email client method is easy think again.
+It has a major issue you can’t track what data has been moved and what remains.
 So you may end up missing important emails or bringing in unwanted data.

 Don’t worry, we have a foolproof method that not only addresses these issues but also provides a boatload of features.
 So let’s see what it is.